robotpilot/turtlebot3_wiki/docs/source/slam.rst

 The Simultaneous Localization and Mapping, or SLAM, is a technique to draw a map by estimating current location in the virtual space while building a map in the arbitrary space.

-The SLAM technique is a well known feature of typical function of the TurtleBot3, and is a class of the Turtlebot brand.
-A video here shows how much accurately the TurtleBot3 can draw the map, even if it is a small, cheap robot platform.
+The SLAM is the well-known feature of the TurtleBot from predecessors.
+The video here shows you how accurately the TurtleBot3 can draw a map with its compact and affordable platform.

 .. raw:: html